 Environment For Communication And Collaboration

 One of the most important aspects of sales enablement strategy is the collaboration between cross-functional teams.
-Sales enablement is a constant back and forth from marketing and sales.
+Sales enablement is a constant back and forth from marketing and sales teams.
 Feedback from both teams helps to improve the sales enablement plan.

 Research Customer Background

-The sales reps need to keep a record of all this to make the interaction between the prospective clients smooth and efficient.
+The marketing reps need to keep a record of all this to make the interaction between the prospective clients smooth and efficient.

 Relevant Content And Tools

 It’s important to avoid the risk of using outdated content and resources.
-It’s also important to always make sure the updated version of tools is utilized and the content is continuously reviewed by the marketing team.
+Also, ensure that the latest and updated tools are utilized and the content is reviewed continuously by the marketing department.

 Using irrelevant content can do more harm than good because clients need assurance and your content can make or break the deal.